artalar/usePureCallback/README.md

 ## Limitations

 In the rare cases you need to react to the function changing (do a side effect), which looks like antipattern already, but if you still need this behavior, use native `useCallback`.

-This code could produce errors in concurrent rendering and failed subtree rendering.
-I will think about the right implementation in the feature, PR / issue welcome!